-Butcher Billy likes to keep things simple.
-Initially he sketches out his ideas on napkins from sleazy bars, then moves over to his Mac to create a clean, clear image.
-He uses basic colours and strong forms - and a few graphic tricks here and there - for impact.
+After sketching his ideas, Butcher Billy gets on his Mac to create a clean, clear image.
+He uses basic colours and strong graphical forms for images that really pop.
 Though he creates his work digitally, he’s absorbed by the typography, imagery and creative concepts of the 70s, 80s and 90s and loves the little imperfections of the pre-web era.
-He draws on nostalgia throughout his work.

-Pop art, with huge vintage influences coming from movies, games, comics, music, television and the arts.
-Butcher Billy’s images are often a mash-up of ideas, but the final executions are very cohesive and immediate, often using a comic book aesthetic and a strong colour palette.
+With influences coming from movies, games, comics, music, television and the arts, Butcher Billy’s brand of Pop Art might mash up ideas, but the final executions are very cohesive and immediate.

 What drew you to illustration/design?